CWS01/WazeChurnPredictionModel/README.md

 ## Plan
 ### Background
 Waze’s free navigation app makes it easier for drivers around the world to get to where they want to go.
 Waze’s community of map editors, beta testers, translators, partners, and users helps make each drive better and safer.
 Waze partners with cities, transportation authorities, broadcasters, businesses, and first responders to help as many people as possible travel more efficiently and safely.
+Recently, Waze management has noticed that there is a nonnegligible number of users who churn, or no longer use, from the Waze app.
+Due to this finding, Waze management would like to explore the factors that appear to influence whether a user churns, ultimately leading to better user retention and growth for the Waze business.

 ### Stakeholders